Plochem/TownOfSalem/README.md

 # TownOfSalem-0.0.1
 Project started on October 2, 2017

-Discontinued due to lack of interest from players
+Discontinued due to lack of interest from players.
+You may use the code however you wish.